-The existence of the COVID 19 virus in Angola and the measures taken by the Angolan government have prevented VDM from continuing with its exploration activities at this time.
-With the raining season due to commence in November it is unlikely that VDM will be in a position to re-commence exploration at its Angolan projects until the raining season is over, generally by mid-April, and provided that COVID 19 is under control.
+The existence of the COVID 19 virus in Angola and the measures taken by the Angolan government have prevented VDM from continuing with its exploration activities during the current year.
+But with the restrictions lifted VDM has deemed it safe to return to work and aims to re-commence exploration at its Angolan projects during the next twelve months.

-14. DEVELOPMENT PROPERTIES
+17. DEVELOPMENT PROPERTIES 2022 \$000 2021 \$000

 Development properties 996 996

 Total development properties - NRV 996 996

-Reconciliation of carrying amounts

-Balance at 1 July 996 1,250

-Additions - -

-Disposals - -

-Write down of development properties - (254)
+Reconciliation of carrying amounts Balance at 1 July Additions Disposals Write down of development properties 996 - - - 996 - - -

 Balance at 30 June 996 996